-Whether you use Portobello or another type of mushroom, you’ll find these likable for a gluten-free appetizer or snack.
+Whether you use Portobello mushrooms or another type of mushroom, you’ll like this stuffed mushrooms appetizer or snack.
 Sometimes we use the large Portobello, but the flavor of the smaller mushrooms is just as good.

 For the breadcrumbs, you can buy prepared gluten-free breadcrumbs, or you can easily make your own.
 Whatever type of bread you have, especially the leftover crusts that you’ve kept in your freezer until some good use came along for them, now is the time to put them in your food processor or blender.
 Process until they’re a nice even-sized crumb.